WrenRaming/WrenRaming.github.io/about.md

 Wren received a BS in Economics at the University of Utah in 2009.
 After several years as a river guide in the Grand Canyon Wren returned to the University of Utah for a BS in Geology.
 Wren is currently in the Geology PhD program at [SESE](https://sese.asu.edu/) and is ABD, with expected defense in the summer of 2022.

 Wren's undergraduate work focused on understanding the natual and anthropogenic controls on the Bonneville Salt Flats.
-Undergraduate advisor:[Dr. Brenda Bowen](https://environment.utah.edu/brenda-bowen/)
+Undergraduate advisor: [Dr. Brenda Bowen](https://environment.utah.edu/brenda-bowen/)

 Wren's current research focuses on thresholds in landscape evolution.
 He uses field and remote sensed data to test theories of landscape evolution on the Hawaiian islands.
-Advisor: [Kelin Whipple](https://isearch.asu.edu/profile/970462)
+PhD Advisor: [Dr. Kelin Whipple](https://isearch.asu.edu/profile/970462)

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/WrenRaming_CV.pdf)<br/>